andrewstec/autotest/README.md

 ```

-- `yarn run install` with original lockfile and then `yarn run build`
+- In dir path, `yarn run install` with original lockfile and then `yarn run build`
 - GITHUB_API_KEY may be created on Github under 'Settings' with permissions to manage orgs, repos, repo_hooks, and users.

 Start Instructions